 Explore unspoilt village life in Mochlos

 This picturesque fishing village is one of Crete’s least developed, but what it lacks in hotel tourism it makes up for in little-known Minoan sites, family-run tavernas and unrivalled sea views.
-Mochlos is 44km from Agios Nikolaos, down a 5km track off the main coastal road.
+Mochlos is about 50 minutes from Agios Nikolaos and down a 5km track off the main coastal road.
 Go to watch the sunset over the beach or on a night of the full moon.

 Step back in time in Monasteraki

 On the road to Ierapetra, you’ll discover an ancient village where time appears to stand still.
 Monasteraki’s few houses were originally occupied by monks, but since the 19th century, the number of residents has dwindled; for some years there was only one occupant.
 Enjoy a leisurely lunch in one of the few tavernas and the peaceful views over the Ha Canyon.